History of St. Paul's Episcopal Chapel,

 Presented by her parents to St. Mark's Church, All Saint's Day, 1916

-Seeing the cross on their altar surely brought some measure of consolation and acceptance to the family in the ensuing years.
-Somehow, the cross was lost until many years later.
-As fate would have it, 3 Episcopalians had a hand in recovering the cross and bringing to its present home in St. Paul's Episcopal Chapel.
-An antique shop owner discovered the cross in 1996.
-She rescued it and stored it for a decade at her home for safekeeping.
+Mysteriously, the cross vanished from St. Mark’s Church until an unlikely coincidence happened.
+Many years after its disappearance, three Episcopalian parishioners had a hand in recovering the cross and bringing to its present home in our chapel.
+An antique shop owner discovered the cross in 1996 and stored it in her home for a decade.
 In March, 2006, the cross was put on display at another antique shop.
-A week later, a member of St. Paul's was stunned to find it there.
-The cross was purchased and delivered to another parishoner, who meticulously repaired the cross.
-The craftsman would not accept payment for the extensive restortion work.
+A week later, a member of St. Paul's Chapel saw the cross in the shop and purchased it.
+The cross was then delivered to another parishioner, who meticulously restored the cross.
+Although the cross required extensive repair and care after so many forgotten years, the craftsman would not accept payment for his work.

-The cross was presented to St. Paul's Chapel on Easter Sunday, 2006.
-Nothing is known of its wherabouts during the 90 years it was lost.
+The newly-restored cross was presented to St. Paul's Chapel on Easter Sunday, 2006.
+Nothing is known of its whereabouts during the 90 years it was lost.
 It now adorns the Altar and where it is cherished and cared for the parish.